 The Company purchases both proportional and non-proportional retrocessions to reduce the risk of exposure to loss, from both third parties and other AXIS Capital group companies.
 The Company shares its third party retrocessions with a number of other AXIS Capital group companies.

-Ceded premiums written in 2021 decreased to USD 610.6 million, compared to USD 675.9 million driven by the reduction in gross premiums written.
+Ceded premiums written in 2022 increased to USD 614.4 million, compared to USD 610.6 million.
+There has been no material changes to retrocession strategy in the year.

 Other technical income (net)